Battle of Goose Green

-The main body of the British assault force was composed of the 2nd Battalion, Parachute Regiment (2 Para), commanded by Lieutenant-Colonel Herbert Jones.
+The main body of the British assault force was composed of the 2nd Battalion, Parachute Regiment (2 PARA), commanded by Lieutenant-Colonel Herbert Jones.
 BBC Radio broadcast news of the imminent attack on Goose Green.
 Knowing that this had likely forewarned the Argentinian defenders, the broadcast resulted in immediate criticism from Jones and other British personnel.

-After the attack began in the early hours of 28 May, the 2 Para advance was stalled by fixed trenches with interlocking fields of fire.
-Jones was killed during a solo charge on an enemy machine-gun post.
-The Argentinian garrison agreed to a ceasefire, and formally surrendered the following morning.
-As a result of their actions, both Jones and his successor as commanding officer of the battalion, Major Chris Keeble, were awarded medals: Jones received a posthumous Victoria Cross, and Keeble received the Distinguished Service Order.
+After the attack began in the early hours of 28 May, the 2 PARA advance was stalled by fixed trenches with interlocking fields of fire.
+Jones was killed during a solo charge on a machine-gun post.
+The Argentinian garrison agreed to a ceasefire and formally surrendered the following morning.
+As a result of his actions, Jones received a posthumous Victoria Cross.

 Prelude

 Terrain and conditions

-Goose Green and Darwin are on a narrow isthmus connecting Lafonia, to the south, with Wickham Heights in the north.
+Goose Green and Darwin are on a narrow isthmus connecting Lafonia to the south with Wickham Heights in the north.
 The isthmus has two settlements: Darwin to the north, and Goose Green to the south.
 The terrain is rolling and treeless, and is covered with grassy outcrops, as well as areas of thick gorse and peat bogs, making camouflage and concealment extremely difficult.
 The islands have a cold, damp climate.
 From May to August (which is winter in the southern hemisphere), the ground is saturated and frequently covered with salty water, making walking slow and exhausting, particularly at night.
 Drizzly rains occur two out of every three days, with continuous winds, and with periods of rain, snow, fog, and sun changing rapidly.
 Sunshine is minimal, leaving few opportunities for troops to warm up and dry off.